Vehicle Infotainment Forensics: It’s About More Than Accidents

 With new technologies developed for vehicle infotainment systems, principally by the BERLA Corporation, digital forensic experts can access digital evidence from many of today's vehicles.
 This evidence can include location history, connected devices, and operating system data including hard braking events, gear shifts, speed of the wheel, and hard acceleration.

-An infotainment system is formally defined as, "A factory original or aftermarket console system that uses some form of connectivity to provide drivers and passengers with vehicle specific information, navigation, and standalone or integrated applications and/or multimedia entertainment including audio and video."
+An infotainment system is formally defined as, "A factory original or aftermarket console system that uses some form of connectivity to provide drivers and passengers with vehicle-specific information, navigation, and standalone or integrated applications and/or multimedia entertainment including audio and video."
 In other words, an infotainment system is a combination of capabilities, including GPS, satellite radio, Bluetooth, or Wi-Fi, the ability to pair and interact with a mobile phone, and the ability to play audio and video.
 These capabilities are represented to the user on the screen with a Graphical User Interface (GUI), which makes the functionality of the infotainment system accessible to non-technical consumers.

 The digital evidence that an examiner can recover from vehicles is not relegated to vehicle accident cases, though.
 Imagine the following scenario: a defendant allegedly drove to a location and committed a crime.
-According to the state's theory, the defendant travelled there and committed the crime alone.
+According to the state's theory, the defendant traveled there and committed the crime alone.
 However, upon analysis of the infotainment system data from the vehicle, it is determined that three doors opened simultaneously upon arrival at the incident location, the front driver door and the two rear passenger doors.
 This action is an interesting trick, an impressive physical feat, or, most reasonably, the defendant was not alone.

 Vehicle Evidence from Event Data Recorders vs Infotainment Systems

 The primary function of the Infotainment system in a vehicle is to enhance the driver’s experience, and therefore it connects to their phone and applications.
 An Event Data Recorder (EDR), commonly called the vehicle’s “black box”, stores limited and specific pre-and post-crash data.
 The resulting data from an EDR extraction applies primarily to accident reconstruction alone, which produces more robust crash evidence than the infotainment system.
-Still, it does not produce as much or the types of evidence as the data collected in infotainment forensics analysis.
+Still, it does not produce as much of the types of evidence as the data collected in infotainment forensics analysis.
 Further, some accident events are too small for an EDR to record, including a low-impact collision with a bicycle or pedestrian.
 In these situations, the methods by which an infotainment system records vehicle event data, with less total data but over a long period, may be the best or sole source of crash data evidence.

 Except in a vehicle crash event, infotainment system data is superior in answering the who, what, when, where, and why questions.
 This is especially true when a person connects their phone to the vehicle infotainment system.
 When this connection occurs, data from the phone is synced to the vehicle.